w3f/Grant-Milestone-Delivery/evaluations/calamar_m3_PieWol.md

 Sadly in the app at the time of delivery the explorer for Polkadot has stopped tracking new extrinsics on the 21. of December. [time of delivery instance](https://46dc40bb.calamar.pages.dev/polkadot/blocks).

 ## Readme
 The Readme is precise and coherent.
-Good instruction on how to run this project.
+Straight forward instructions on how to run this project.
+Sadly chronologically following the setup and trying to run it locally results in an error.
+Output is pasted to a code block below.

 ## Article
 The article consist of a small description and images for each of the new features.
 This satisfies the spec agreed upon.
 It would be nice to have more in depth information about the new features.
 E.g. explain limitations of features or why these are necessary or helpful.
 Maybe explain why it is "crucial to have access to the latest metadata documentation" in a block explorer.